-Cochrane, Medline, CINAHL, and National Guideline Clearing House were search using the terms ("Stroke" and "palliative" or "end-of-life").
+Pubmed, EMBASE and the Cochrane Database were search using the terms ("Stroke" and "palliative" or "end-of-life" or "supportive care").
 Titles and abstract of each article were reviewed for relevance.
 Bibliographies were reviewed to find additional relevant articles.
 Articles were excluded if they were: non-English, commentaries, case-studies, narrative, book chapters, editorials, non-systematic review, or conference abstracts.
 Additional searches for relevant best practice guidelines were completed and included in a separate section of the review.
-A total of 17 articles and 5 guidelines were included and were separated into separate categories designed to answer specific question
+A total of 20 articles and 5 guidelines were included and were separated into separate categories designed to answer specific question